victor7stepanov/modal-window/README.md

 # Modal window

-My learning application in which I created a calculator using technologies and tools: Bootstrap 4, Vanilla JS, WebStorm
+My learning application in which I used technologies and tools: Bootstrap 4, Vanilla JS, WebStorm